 Interest Checking Account

 Interest Checking is an interest-bearing checking account with a $10 monthly maintenance fee.
-To get around it, you’ll need to maintain a monthly balance of at least $500.
+You’ll need to maintain a monthly balance of at least $500 to get around it.

 The main draw of this account is its annual percentage yield (APY), which currently sits at 0.50%.
-This is on the higher end for interest checking accounts.
+This is higher than most interest checking accounts, but you must maintain an average $500 balance to earn interest.

 You’ll need an initial deposit of at least $100 to open an account, and you’ll also get $10 in ATM fee rebates per month.